Azure/azure-sdk-for-go/sdk/monitor/query/azmetrics/README.md

 ## Key concepts

+[Azure Monitor Metrics][metrics_overview] collects numeric data from monitored resources into a time series database.
+Metrics are numerical values that are collected at regular intervals and describe some aspect of a system at a particular time.
+Metrics are lightweight and capable of supporting near real-time scenarios, making them particularly useful for alerting and fast detection of issues.

 ### Metrics data structure

 Each set of metric values is a time series with the following characteristics: